open-contracting/software-development-handbook/docs/services/rabbitmq.rst

 #.
 Access the management plugin at http://127.0.0.1:15672 (user: ``guest``, password: ``guest``)

-In Python, use `pika <https://pika.readthedocs.io/en/stable/>`__ to interact with RabbitMQ: see examples `in its documentation <https://pika.readthedocs.io/en/stable/examples.html>`__ and `on GitHub <https://github.com/pika/pika/tree/master/examples>`__.
+In Python, use and contribute to `yapw <https://yapw.readthedocs.io/en/latest/>`__, our wrapper around `Pika <https://pika.readthedocs.io/en/stable/>`__, to interact with RabbitMQ, because implementing threads, error handling, signal handling, etc. in every project is repetitive and non-trivial.
+That said, if you need to use Pika directly, see the examples `in its documentation <https://pika.readthedocs.io/en/stable/examples.html>`__ and `on GitHub <https://github.com/pika/pika/tree/master/examples>`__.
 Don't use Celery, because its abstractions add inefficiencies, requiring `complex workarounds <http://blog.untrod.com/2015/03/how-celery-chord-synchronization-works.html>`__.

 Code style
 ----------